BlueSpire/Durandal/docs/2.x/Interacting-with-the-DOM.html.md

 #### binding & bindingComplete

 When the composition engine takes your view and object, and uses the [binder](/documentation/api#module/binder) to bind them together, two other callbacks are executed before and after the binding takes place.
-`binding(view)` is called prior to binding and `bindingComplete(view)` is called immeidately after.
+`binding(view)` is called prior to binding and `bindingComplete(view)` is called immediately after.
 Each call passes the view to your object.
 One added capability of the `binding` callback is that it can return an "instruction" object to the binding system.
 If this object is a `boolean` value of `false`, then Knockout's applyBindings call will not be run.
 You can also return an object like so `{ applyBindings:false }`.

 #### attached